England is a great place to live and work. A range of information is available which provides more details:

 The British Medical Association support package for doctors on the International GP Recruitment Programme

 The British Medical Association (BMA), is the largest Trade Union and Professional Association for UK doctors, working in the UK.
 Their team of specialist employment advisers offer independent support and advice for new doctors working in Britain.
-The BMA are currently offering a free membership trial until the end of September for new members.
+The BMA are currently offering a Discounted BMA membership trial for new members.

 Find out more